 The logperch is found in deep riffles and silt-free pools in small- to medium-sized rivers along wind-swept gravel shorelines in reservoirs.
 Readily separated from other Missouri darters by having the mouth overhung by the distinctly conical snout, as well as the color pattern of 15-20 vertical dark bars on a light background.

-Deep and slab-sided sunfish with a moderate-sized mouth, the upper jaw nearly reaching the front of the eye.
-Back and sides are blue-green speckled with yellow and emerald; the belly is yellow or orange.
+The deep-bodied, slab-sided longear sunfish has a moderate-sized mouth, with the upper jaw nearly reaching the front of the eye.
+The back and sides are blue-green speckled with yellow and emerald; the belly is yellow or orange.

 The next time you are enjoying the waters of Table Rock Lake, remember the longnose darter, which used to inhabit the White River when it still flowed through that area.
 This is why it’s important to protect this Endangered darter’s few remaining streams from sedimentation and pollution.

 MDC protects and manages Missouri's fish, forest, and wildlife resources.

 We also facilitate your participation in resource-management activities, and we provide opportunities for you to use, enjoy and learn about nature.